Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 — ESPN Stats & Info (@ESPNStatsInfo) July 25, 2017

-OK we can still talk home runs, especially when Giancarlo Stanton is hitting them.
-Stanton had another two-homer game, his fourth of July, in a 4-0 win over the Rangers.
+OK, we can still talk home runs, especially when Giancarlo Stanton is hitting them.
+Stanton had another two-homer game, his fourth of July, in the Marlins' 4-0 win over the Rangers.
 He has 11 home runs in 19 games this month while slugging .806.
 Which means, of course, that everyone now wants to trade for Stanton.
 Jon Heyman reported that the Yankees called the Marlins about Stanton.
 Others said the call never happened.
 Yes, it's silly season.

 I get that the Marlins are unpredictable.
-You can almost imagine the scenario where Brian Cashman calls up Jeffrey Loria and says, "Look, you're selling the team, you need to trade Stanton before his mega-salaries kick in next season, and we're happy to take him off your hands.
+You can almost imagine a scenario where Brian Cashman calls up Jeffrey Loria and says, "Look, you're selling the team, you need to trade Stanton before his mega-salaries kick in next season, and we're happy to take him off your hands.
 You know the new owners wouldn't want that contract on their hands.
 Trade him, Jeff.
 To us."

-I mean ... we can dream of Judge and Stanton hitting back-to-back in the Yankees lineup, but it's not going to happen.
+I mean, we can dream of Judge and Stanton hitting back-to-back in the Yankees lineup, but it's not going to happen.
 There will be no blockbuster Giancarlo Stanton trade.
 Which also probably means there will be.

 Big day for the Royals.
-First the Royals make a smart trade to acquire starter Trevor Cahill and relievers Ryan Buchter and Brandon Maurer from the Padres, adding some much-needed pitching depth.
-Then they beat the Tigers for their sixth win in a row as Salvador Perez and Mike Moustakas homered in the 12th inning.
-They jumped past the Rays for sole possession of the second wild card and have the third-best record in the majors since May 1.
+First, the Royals make a smart trade to acquire starter Trevor Cahill and relievers Ryan Buchter and Brandon Maurer from the Padres, adding some much-needed pitching depth.
+Then they beat the Tigers for their sixth win in a row, as Salvador Perez and Mike Moustakas homered in the 12th inning.
+They jumped past the Rays for sole possession of the second wild card.
+And they have the third-best record in the majors since May 1.
 What else is there to say?
 Just admit that Ned Yost is a genius and the Royals are probably going to win the World Series after everyone wrote them off in April.

 Mike Moustakas on today's trade and the message from Dayton Moore: "We're in it.
 We're going to go out there and try to win a World Series."